 Recently, a research group from Imperial College London demonstrated that psilocybin can “reset” the brains of intractably depressed people, offering them relief from their “treatment resistant” depression.
-See here.
-The Imperial College study was published in Scientific Reports.
-Since their publication, many large media outlets have reported on it.
+See our original blog post here.
+The Imperial College London study was published in Scientific Reports.
+Many large media outlets have reported on the study since its publication.

 Most second-hand reports of the science have accurately copied and pasted from either the Scientific Reports article or the Imperial College press release.
 However, some authors have included statements that are completely incorrect.
 For example, the Independent reported that study participants were given mushrooms whereas they were actually given 100% pure psilocybin.
 (Psilocybin mushrooms can contain up to about 2% psilocybin, which is considerably less than 100%).